AnabelGR/FilmAPI/README.md

 # Movie API

-#### An Epicodus independent project in Javascript and API building, 06.29.17
+#### An Epicodus 2-day project in Javascript and API building, 06.29.17

 #### **By Pete Lazuran and Anabel Ramirez**